 |Configuration||Objects||Shallow Heap (Bytes)||Retained Heap (Bytes)|

 Further candidates were identified and three more changes made, reducing JVM heap usage by 50%.
-The charts below show the impact on request concurrency, request processing time and data volume growth.
+The charts below show the impact on request concurrency, request processing time and data volume growth for a single JVM.

 This had multiple benefits for the client system: